-We ask that students applying to be a Chaddick Scholar in the 2017-2018 academic school year attend at least one Chaddick event in order for their application to be considered.
+We ask that students attend at least one Chaddick event prior to applying to be a Chaddick Scholar for the 2017-2018 academic school year.
 If you have questions or scheduling conflicts, please contact us at chaddick@depaul.edu or 312-362-5731.
 Thank you!